NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.
-         Note that most residential GSHPs are *packaged* systems where ``IsPackagedSystem`` should be true and charge defect ratio must be 0.0, whereas *split* systems can have a non-zero charge defect ratio with ``IsPackagedSystem`` to be false, but are less common.
+         A non-zero charge defect should typically only be applied for systems that are pre-charged on site.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.

 .. _hvac_heatpump_wlhp: